AttorneyOnline/tsuserver3/README.md

     - Changes evidence_mod in this area.
 Possible values: FFA, CM.
 In work: HiddenCM, Mod
 * **allow_iniswap**
     - Toggle allow_iniswap var in this area.
-    - Either if iniswap at all is forbidden you can configure all-time allowed iniswaps in iniswaps.yaml
+    - Even if iniswap at all is forbidden you can configure all-time allowed iniswaps in *iniswaps.yaml*

 ## License